 Where you live and how you get to your classes are important to your university life.
 Algoma gives you information to help you decide whether you should apply for residence or seek housing off campus.
 If you live off campus, you will also get information on public transportation options and availability of parking services to help you with your commute.

-If you live in residence at Algoma, you can choose from two options: traditional-style residences with a shared bathroom between you and your roommate, or townhouse-style accommodations that can fit up to five roommates and comes with a fully furnished kitchen and common area.
-If you want to live on campus, be sure to apply online after you receive your offer of admission from Algoma.
+If you live in residence at Algoma, you can choose from 2 options: Traditional-style residences with a bathroom shared between you and your roommate, or townhouse-style accommodations that can fit up to 5 roommates and come with a fully furnished kitchen and common area.
+If you want to live on campus, be sure to apply for residence online after you receive your offer of admission from Algoma.